NREL/OpenStudio-ERI/docs/source/software_connection.rst

 The efficiency of the clothes washer can either be entered as an ``IntegratedModifiedEnergyFactor`` or a ``ModifiedEnergyFactor``.
 Several other inputs from the EnergyGuide label must be provided as well.

+``IsSharedAppliance`` must also be provided.
-If a clothes washer is located in one of the "other ..." locations indicating that it is a shared appliance in an Attached/Multifamily building, the ``extension/RatioOfDwellingUnitsToSharedClothesWashers`` element must be provided.
+If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, additional elements must be provided:

+- ``extension/RatioOfDwellingUnitsToSharedClothesWashers``: Ratio of dwelling units to shared clothes washers
+- ``AttachedToWaterHeatingSystem``: Must reference a shared water heating system

 HPXML Clothes Dryer
 *******************